HeavyMedl/lists/README.md

 <a name='any'/>
 ###any ([x]|str,f) -> boolean
 ------
-**Description**: Boolean obtained by applying a predicate function to each element in an Array of variables or String.
+**Description**: Boolean returned by applying a predicate function to each element in an Array of variables or String.
 True if at least one f(x) is true.
 False if all f(x) are false.

 **Signature Definition**: Give arg 1 an Array of variables or String; Give arg 2 a predicate function to be applied to each element of arg 1; Get a boolean.